Dieter Schwarz: Personal life

 In 1963, Schwarz married Franziska Weipert.
-They live in Heilbronn and have two daughters.
-Schwarz is known to be very protective of his privacy, in an extent that no media recordings of Schwarz exist and he refuses any kind of interview.
+They live in Heilbronn and have two daughters, Regine and Monika.
+He was strongly influenced by his membership in the Protestant free church community.
+Schwarz is known to be very protective of his privacy, to an extent that no media recordings of Schwarz exist, and he refuses any kind of interview.
 Meanwhile, just three photos of him are known to exist in the press or in the image search of Google.